0 items - £0.00 0

 If you are using a helium canister to inflate your own balloons, we recommend that all our clients visit the following website and familiarise yourself with the safety and usage guidelines for helium canisters:- http://www.boconline.co.uk/en/sheq/gas-safety/balloon-gas-safety/index.html

-What is a Latex Balloon?
+What is a latex balloon?

 Latex balloons are produced from the sap of the rubber tree.
 It is collected without harming the tree by using an environmentally safe, age-old process similar to that used for collecting the sap from maple trees for syrup.
 Because of rubber’s versatility and demand, these tropical rain forest trees are very valuable, highly coveted – and well-protected natural resources.
 These precious trees play an equally valuable ecological role in the earth’s fragile ecological balance by removing carbon dioxide from the atmosphere which helps prevent global warming.